Tornadoes of 2007: February 28 – March 2

 A large storm system spawned a significant tornado outbreak, which began February 28 in Kansas and Missouri and continued March 1 in Alabama and Georgia.
 On February 28, a moderate risk was issued for both days, and on March 1 a high risk was issued for western Alabama, eastern Mississippi, the Florida Panhandle and southern and central Georgia.
 It was the first such issuance since April 7, 2006.

-On February 28, 12 tornadoes were reported, eight in Kansas and four in Missouri.
-One of them destroyed a house in Linn County, Kansas and the tornado associated with this was rated EF4.
+On February 28, ten tornadoes occurred, seven in Kansas, two in Missouri, and one in Florida.
+One tornado, the first to be rated EF4 under the Enhanced Fujita Scale, destroyed a house in Linn County, Kansas.
 Structural damage was also reported near Adrian, Missouri, from a different tornado.
 Hail as large as baseballs were also reported.